idavidkhan/WebApp_Nginx_MYSQL_Docker/README.md

 ## Deploying Web App with Nginx and MySQL using Docker Compose

 > **Note:** The source code of the web application used in this project is **not developed by me**.
-My contribution is focused entirely on writing the `Dockerfile` and `docker-compose.yml` to containerize and deploy the application locally.
+My contribution is focused entirely on writing the `Dockerfile` and `docker-compose.yml` to containerize and deploy the application.

 ### 🛠 Project Description